appliedontolab/MITE/README.md

 Visit the **Website** of the project at: https://www.loa.istc.cnr.it/mite/

 Content of the repository:
 * **core-ontology**: it contains the core module of the ontology.
-The core has to be imported in all other modules for application extensions.
+The core has to be always imported and extended for applications.
-* **case-study**: a preliminary case study based on the ontology.
-It imports and extends the core-ontology.
+* **archive**: it contains various materials.
+The subfolder CCLS2026 contains files presented at the CCLS 2026 conference (see paper below)

 #### Research related to the ontology: